techidaily/site-youtube-stream/source/_posts/2024-approved-maximizing-screen-time-selecting-an-mcn-wisely.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982459/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-### How Fullscreen Pays You

-You’ve entered into a partnership agreement – now you need to start getting paid.
-The process is simple.

-Fullscreen will pay you through PayPal.
-They will calculate how much you’ve earned, and you will get that amount transferred to your account.
-Make sure to check the amount that you’ve earned from the dashboard of Fullscreen itself.

-Becoming a Fullscreen partner might be a good idea for your channel if the perks appeal to you.
-However, think about your own skills and whether you are confident in your ability to keep on growing your channel yourself.
-Fullscreen provides you with a wide range of comprehensive marketing tools, but a lot of video creators are able to master YouTube marketing using the tools YouTube already provides.
-Before you agree to split profits with an MCN (in addition to the portion already claimed by YouTube), make sure you are really going to be earning more profits than you could alone.

 ### Bonus Tip-Create Your Own YouTube Video with Wondershare Filmora